Relentless mother drains Missouri pond to find son’s remains - NewsBreak

 Connie Goodwin said she got the run-around when she asked for updates from the sheriff’s department.
 She said they gave her a litany of reasons for the delay: other investigations, inclement weather, not having the necessary equipment at the moment, or waiting on the Missouri State Highway Patrol for assistance.

-“How can a parent go on thinking about leaving the rest behind is beyond me,” she said.Oklahoma City activist arrested following allegations of elder neglect
+“How can a parent go on thinking about leaving the rest behind is beyond me,” she said.Iranian women burning hijabs, cutting hair in the streets

 In fall 2021, the sheriff’s department attempted to drain the pond but did not get enough water to recover any remains.
 At one point, Connie Goodwin said authorities told her coyotes had taken the rest of her son’s remains, but she refused to acknowledge that.